edgarduran-dataandethics/bellabeat_casestudy/README.md

 * PROCESS: How I set up the data, cleaned it, and transformed it.
 * ANALYZE: The process I used to analyze and my thoughts behind it.
 * RECOMMENDATIONS: Finally, the recommendations I had based on the data and other research/experience.

+**Business Questions to Answer:**
+* What are some trends in smart device usage?
+* How could these trends apply to Bellabeat customers?
+* How could these trends help influence Bellabeat marketing strategy?

 **Key Highlights**
 * Conducted descriptive analysis of steps and activity patterns.